Colds, coughs, sore throats and sinusitis — what helps, what doesn't, and when to see us

 - Severe or deteriorating illness

-- Can be given prescriptively to a household contact of a confirmed flu case who is at high risk — reduces their chance of catching it.
+- Can be prescribed to a household contact of a confirmed flu case who is at high risk — reduces their chance of catching it.

 What usually doesn’t help (and can harm)

-This is the biggest one.
-Antibiotics do not work against viruses, and the vast majority of coughs, colds, sore throats, and sinusitis episodes in adults are viral.
-Taking antibiotics for a viral infection:
+The evidence is clear that antibiotics do not work against viruses, and the vast majority of coughs, colds, sore throats, and sinusitis episodes in adults are viral.
+For these, taking antibiotics:

-- Won’t prevent progression to a bacterial complication
+- Does not prevent progression to a bacterial complication

 - Can cause harm — rash, diarrhoea (including Clostridioides difficile colitis in severe cases), yeast infections, allergic reactions, interactions with other medications

-- Contributes to antibiotic resistance — bacteria around you (and in your gut) develop resistance every time antibiotics are used unnecessarily, making future real infections harder to treat
+- Contributes to antibiotic resistance — bacteria around you (and in your gut) develop resistance with each unnecessary course, making future real infections harder to treat

 Sore throat — is it strep?